Envoc/envoc.directives/src/datatables/discovery.md

 ----

 * Essentially just a `ng-repeat` that will contain `o-table-column` directives
-* Default action is to just repeat using the `key="propName"` notation
+* Default action is to just repeat using the `field="propName"` notation
 * Maybe not required to allow a more custom actual ng-repeat implimentation in the view

 oTableColumn